animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 <div class="sect1">

-## Configuring a {data-store-name} ClientCache
+## Configuring a GemFire ClientCache

 <div class="sectionbody">

 <div class="paragraph">

-In addition to defining a {data-store-name} peer {x-data-store-javadoc}/org/apache/geode/cache/Cache.html\[`Cache`\], {sdg-name} also supports the definition of a {data-store-name}
-{x-data-store-javadoc}/org/apache/geode/cache/client/ClientCache.html\[`ClientCache`\]
-in a Spring container.
-A `ClientCache` definition is similar in configuration and use to the {data-store-name} peer [Cache](#bootstrap:cache) and is supported by the `org.springframework.data.gemfire.client.ClientCacheFactoryBean`.
+In addition to defining a GemFire peer {x-data-store-javadoc}/org/apache/geode/cache/Cache.html\[`Cache`\], Spring Data for GemFire also supports the definition of a GemFire {x-data-store-javadoc}/org/apache/geode/cache/client/ClientCache.html\[`ClientCache`\] in a Spring container.
+A `ClientCache` definition is similar in configuration and use to the GemFire peer [Cache](#bootstrap:cache) and is supported by the `org.springframework.data.gemfire.client.ClientCacheFactoryBean`.